rwojsznis/navidrome-listenbrainz-jams/docs/behavior.md

   re-runs never create duplicates.
 - Each new week is a **new feed entry** → a **new playlist row**, processed fresh.
 Old weeks remain in their final state.

+## Honest placed count

+A track is marked `in_playlist` only after the create/backfill step **re-reads the Navidrome playlist** (`getPlaylist`) and confirms the song id is actually present.
+Navidrome can silently drop ids it's handed — e.g. when a freshly imported track is still being indexed, or when ids churn during a reindex — so the count would otherwise drift above what the playlist really contains.
+Dropped ids stay `exists` and are re-added on the next tick (self-healing), and the dashboard's "N/M placed" stays truthful.

+## Dashboard actions

+The dashboard is read-only except for a few explicit recovery buttons.
+Each one resets state in the store; the running daemon picks the change up on its next tick (they share the SQLite store).

+- **Retry** (per missing track) / **Retry N missing** (per playlist) — reset the track(s) to `pending` (attempts/error cleared) **and** flip the playlist back to `pending`.
+The only way to revive a `done` playlist or re-attempt retry-exhausted tracks.
+- **Re-sync** (per playlist) — demote every `in_playlist` track back to `exists` (keeping its song id — **no re-download**) and reactivate the playlist, forcing a fresh re-add from actual Navidrome contents.
+Use it when a `done` playlist's count drifted or songs were dropped.
+- **Tag MBID** (per stuck `downloaded`/`imported` track) — write the feed's known recording MBID straight into the imported file's tags and trigger a rescan, so the next resolve matches by id.
+Fixes files whose tags carry decorations that defeat fuzzy matching (e.g. scene-tag titles, translated titles).
+Falls back to AcoustID identification only if the feed track has no recording MBID.
+- **Delete & restart** (per stuck `downloaded`/`imported` track) — delete the
+  wrong imported file **and its sibling `.lrc`**, then reset the track so it is searched and downloaded again from scratch.
+Use it when the downloader fetched the wrong file (wrong version, mislabeled rip).
+- **Re-scan lyrics** (per playlist) — fetch lyrics for every imported track that doesn't already have a `.lrc`.
+Runs in the background; reload to see updated statuses.
+Handy for backfilling tracks imported before lyrics were enabled.

 ## Adding / removing / renaming a feed